This page includes affiliate links. If you make a purchase using the link, I may receive a commission at no additional cost to you.

 I used Shabby Paints Texture as a quick drying wood filler.

 I sanded it smooth and painted the edging Licorice to match… and then, I panicked.
-Never having worked with epoxy before I decided I might need to practice first.
+Never having worked with 2 part epoxy before I decided I might need to practice first.
 So I grabbed a square bit of plywood and glued some pennies then mixed a sample batch.

 Not nearly as bad as I thought- wax paper and time are your friends…